Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 5.  ### Question5
-What is a merge in a version control system?
+What is a merge in a Version Control System?

 - [ ] Copying a portion of a code base to isolate it from the original codebase.
 - [ ] Identifying a particular codebase as ready for distribution.